needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 You will get errors if a) you define a `UserDefinedTemplate` that has no found Template file b) vice-versa, or c) you make errors when defining the `UserDefinedTemplate`.
 Code-Generation errors of the Template _may_ cause compiler errors.

-This new template `MyCustomNamespace.MyCustomTypeTemplate.NetCodeSourceGenerator.additionalfile` needs to be set up similarly to the default types templates.
+This new template `MyCustomTypeTemplate.NetCodeSourceGenerator.additionalfile` needs to be set up similarly to the default types templates.
 Here is an example copied from the default `float` template (where the float is quantized and stored in an int field):

 ```c#